Informational advocacy and education only. Not clinical or crisis support.

 Social

-Samantha Durocher - Indigenous Advocacy &Education
+Samantha Durocher - Cultural Safety Education

 I acknowledge that my work takes place on the unceded territories of the Fraser Salish Peoples — including Kwantlen, Katzie, Semiahmoo, Tsawwassen, and Qayqayt Nations.